String (computer science)

 In computer programming, a string is traditionally a sequence of characters, either as a literal constant or as some kind of variable.
 The latter may allow its elements to be mutated and the length changed, or it may be fixed (after creation).
-A string is generally considered as a data type and is often implemented as an array data structure of bytes (or words) that stores a sequence of elements, typically characters, using some character encoding.
-String may also denote more general arrays or other sequence (or list) data types and structures.
+A string is often implemented as an array data structure of bytes (or words) that stores a sequence of elements, typically characters, using some character encoding.
+More general, string may also denote a sequence (or list) of data other than just characters.

 Depending on the programming language and precise data type used, a variable declared to be a string may either cause storage in memory to be statically allocated for a predetermined maximum length or employ dynamic allocation to allow it to hold a variable number of elements.

 When a string appears literally in source code, it is known as a string literal or an anonymous string.

 In formal languages, which are used in mathematical logic and theoretical computer science, a string is a finite sequence of symbols that are chosen from a set called an alphabet.